bcko/Ud-FS-LogsAnalysis-Python/Project_Description.md

 3. On which days did more than 1% of requests lead to errors?
 The log table includes a column status that indicates the HTTP status code that the news site sent to the user's browser.
 (Refer back to this lesson if you want to review the idea of HTTP status codes.)

-Example:
+**Example:**

 * July 29, 2016 — 2.5% errors

 ### Good coding practices
 #### SQL style
 Each one of these questions can be answered with a single database query.
-Your code should get the database to do the heavy lifting by using joins, aggregations, and the where clause to extract just the information you need, doing minimal "post-processing" in the Python code itself.
+Your code should get the database to do the heavy lifting by using joins, aggregations, and the `where` clause to extract just the information you need, doing minimal "post-processing" in the Python code itself.

 In building this tool, you may find it useful to add views to the database.
 You are allowed and encouraged to do this!
-However, if you create views, make sure to put the create view commands you used into your lab's README file so your reviewer will know how to recreate them.
+However, if you create views, make sure to put the **create view** commands you used into your lab's README file so your reviewer will know how to recreate them.

 #### Python code quality
 Your code should be written with good Python style.
-The PEP8 style guide is an excellent standard to follow.
-You can do a quick check using the pep8 command-line tool.
+The [PEP8 style guide](https://www.python.org/dev/peps/pep-0008/) is an excellent standard to follow.
+You can do a quick check using the `pep8` command-line tool.

 ## Frequently asked questions

 ### Q: I modified my database.
 Can I undo it?
-If you'd like to revert the news database to its original form, you can do that by dropping each of the tables, then re-importing the data from the newsdata.sql file.
+If you'd like to revert the `news` database to its original form, you can do that by dropping each of the tables, then re-importing the data from the `newsdata.sql` file.

-In psql:
+In `psql`:

 ```sql
 drop table log;